katherinekkk/modern-html-email-template/README.md

 # modern-html-email-template
-Modern HTML Email Template using table
+Modern HTML Email Template using internal and inline CSS